Using gnrnd4 on a PC

 Figure 12

-Note, in Figure 12, that there is another file, in this instance base.R, that is in this editor.
+Note, in Figure 12, that there is another file, in this instance test it, that is in the editor.
 This is left over from an earlier run of RStudio.
 We do not want this file in this session.
-Therefore we click on the little "x" after that file name in order to close it.
+Therefore, we click on the little "x" after that file name in order to close it.
 That leaves us with just the demo_gnrnd4.R file in the editor, as shown in Figure 13.

 Figure 13